Structured Production Systems: Viability: Complete viability of structured production systems

-The next theorem establishes that the weakly complete viability property of a structured production system is related to these restricted input properties.
-We show that the weakly complete viability property stands exactly between the two restricted input properties introduced here.
+The next theorem establishes that the weakly complete viability property of a structured production system is related to these restricted input conditions.
+We show that the weakly complete viability condition stands exactly between the two restricted input conditions introduced here.

 \begin{theorem} Let $\mathbb S = \langle N, \zeta , \gamma \rangle$ be a structured production system.
-Then: \begin{abet} \item If the structured production system $\mathbb S$ satisfies the restricted input property, then $\, \mathbb S$ is weakly completely viable. \item If the structured production system $\mathbb S$ is weakly completely viable, then $\, \mathbb S$ satisfies the weak restricted input property. \item The structured production system $\mathbb S$ is completely viable if and only if $\, \mathbb S$ is weakly completely viable as well as viable. \end{abet} \end{theorem}
+Then: \begin{abet} \item If the structured production system $\mathbb S$ satisfies the restricted input condition RIC, then $\, \mathbb S$ is weakly completely viable. \item If the structured production system $\mathbb S$ is weakly completely viable, then $\, \mathbb S$ satisfies the weak restricted input condition WRIC. \end{abet} \end{theorem}